Trevor Story Player Props: Red Sox vs. Tigers

 - Story hit .238 with 22 doubles, 16 home runs and 32 walks.

-- In 37.2% of his games a season ago (35 of 94), Story drove home a run.
+- In 37.2% of his games a year ago (35 of 94), Story plated a run.
 In 15 of those games (16.0%) he recorded two or more RBIs, and he had three or more in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.